 3.4.2.1 Idealized Interferometer Model

-Consider the following simplified radiometric model for CIRS, from
+Consider the following simplified radiometric model for CIRS, from (Brasunas, 2002).

 Figure 18: simple model of interferometer

-Instrument self-emission from the detector, and from the beam splitter (B/S) if it is absorbing.
+Instrument self-emission includes emission from the detector, and from the beam splitter (B/S) if it is absorbing.
 As the optical path difference ( is the two-way difference, expressed as a phase) changes, the received signal (interferogram) at the detector changes.

 Let the complex reflection amplitude of the B/S be r exp(ir), and the transmission amplitude be t exp(it) (assume either TM or TE polarization).
 Let a11 be the propagation amplitude from port 1 back to port 1, thus: